 The Company and its Domestic Operating Subsidiaries will continue to explore other areas where they can assist communities to promote inclusive growth.
-They will also continue to help communities and the local and national government in fighting COVID-19 and show Malasakit beyond the new normal.
+They will also continue to help communities and the local and national government in ending the COVID-19 pandemic and show "Malasakit" beyond the new normal.